Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/README.md

 # An Angular single-page application (SPA) calling a protected Web API and using App Roles and Security Groups to implement Role-Based Access Control (RBAC)

-This chapter-wise tutorial demonstrates how to use Azure AD **App Roles** and **Security Groups** features to implement **Role-Based Access Control** (RBAC) in your application.
-In doing so, it covers how to modify claims in **ID** and **Access** tokens, how to protect restricted routes in your client app, and how to accept only authorized calls in your web API.
+This chapterwise tutorial demonstrates how to use Azure AD **App Roles** and **Security Groups** features to implement **Role-Based Access Control** (RBAC) in your application.
+In doing so, it covers how to modify claims in [ID tokens](https://docs.microsoft.com/azure/active-directory/develop/id-tokens) and [access tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens), how to protect restricted routes in your client app, and how to accept only authorized calls in your web API.
 To do so, it uses [Microsoft Authentication Library for Angular (Preview)](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-angular)  (MSAL Angular) obtain and manage tokens securely.

 We recommend you to follow each chapter in a successive order, as the concepts used in later chapters are built on top of the previous ones and explanations may not be repeated.
 Before proceeding to **Chapter 1**, please review the [Prerequisites](#prerequisites) below.